Mallory Comerford

-Mallory Comerford (born September 6, 1997) is an American competitive swimmer specializing in freestyle events.
+Mallory Burckle (née Comerford; born September 6, 1997) is an American competitive swimmer specializing in freestyle events.
 Comerford was the winner of five gold medals at the 2017 World Aquatics Championships.
 She won USA Swimming's Golden Goggle Award for Breakout Performer of the Year for 2017.
 The following year, Comerford won eight medals in individual and relay events at the 2018 World Swimming Championships.

 She is a member of the Cali Condors swim team, which is part of the International Swimming League.
+In college she swam for the University of Louisville under Head Coach Arthur Albiero.

 Career

 International Swimming League

 In 2019, she was a member of the inaugural International Swimming League representing the Cali Condors, who finished third place in the final match in Las Vegas, Nevada in December.
 Mallory had success as a part of many Condors relays, including the 400-meter medley relay which never lost all season.

 2016

 In December 2016 at the World short course championships in Windsor, Canada, Comerford finished 5th in the 200 meter freestyle, and won two gold medals and one silver medal in relays.